bagnalla/ocamlzar/README.md

 apply to samplers that execute without running out of memory.
 I.e., we do not provide any guarantees against stack overflow or out-of-memory errors when, e.g., `n` is too large.

+## Acknowledgments

+Thanks to [mooreryan](https://github.com/mooreryan) for comments and code contributions.